Urban Agenda for the EU

 - urban poverty

-These urban themes were set forth in the Pact of Amsterdam, ratified by urban-policy ministers from the EU member countries in May 2016.
+These urban themes were set forth in the Pact of Amsterdam, ratified by urban-policy ministers from the EU member countries in May 2016 and in the 2019 Declaration of ministers ‘Towards a common framework for urban development in the European Union’.

-The New Leipzig Charter- The transformative power of cities for the common good was adopted at the Informal Ministerial Meetings organised on 30 November 2020 under German Presidency.
-The New Leipzig Charter is also accompanied by an Implementing document which intends to guide the next phase of the Urban Agenda for the EU according to renewed parameters.
+The New Leipzig Charter on The transformative power of cities for the common good was adopted at the Informal Ministerial Meeting organised on 30 November 2020 under the German Presidency.
+It offers a common framework and principles towards sustainable urban development.
+The New Leipzig Charter is also accompanied by an Implementing document that intends to guide the next phase of the Urban Agenda for the EU according to renewed parameters.